temporalio/temporal/docs/architecture/workflow-update.md

 ### Provisional States
-The Workflow Update state machine uses provisional states (e.g. `stateProvisionallyAccepted` or `stateProvisionallyCompleted`) to indicate that an Update has not yet fully transitioned to a new state (e.g. `stateAccepted` or `stateCompleted`).
-A callback mechanism is used to complete - or rollback - the transition after a successful persistence write.
+The Workflow Update state machine uses provisional states (e.g. `stateProvisionallyAccepted` or `stateProvisionallyCompleted`) to indicate that an Update hasn't yet fully transitioned to a new state (e.g. `stateAccepted` or `stateCompleted`).
+A callback mechanism is used to complete - or rollback - the transition after successful persistence write.
 Check the [`effect` package doc](./effect-package.md) for more details.

 If a Workflow Update is accepted and completed in the same Workflow Task, it goes through the